Catania and Catania | June 8, 2021 | Car Accidents

 However, the odds of dying in a car accident are higher than the odds of dying in a motorcycle crash (1 in 899) or dying in a pedestrian accident (1 in 543).

-It can be terrifying to think that each time you get into an automobile that you have a chance of never making it back home again.
+It can be terrifying to think that each time you get into an automobile you have a chance of never making it back home again.
 Thankfully, you can take certain steps to reduce your odds of being in a fatal car crash.

 Reducing Your Risk of Being in a Car Accident